School of Education

 Students will examine the foundations of education through multiple lenses: Historical and Philosophical; Political, Economic and Legal; and Social and Curricular.
 Through readings, class discussion, and a variety of research projects, students will focus on the works of educational pioneers and key theorists, analyzing their work and exploring them for application and impact in today's classrooms.

 Students will examine and analyze the policy and legal mandates in special education from a historical and contemporary lens, exploring the impact on practice, service systems and instructional models, specifically in urban environments.
 Students will be introduced to key researchers and theorists in urban and special education, providing a theoretical framework for their studies.
-They will explore disabilities and services from the perspective of equity and excellence and learn the important roles of parents, teachers and evaluators in the special education process.
-Students will review current research and study key issues in special education including accountability, the over-representation of minorities, teacher shortages, the rise in autism and meeting the special education challenges in urban classrooms.
+They will explore disabilities and services from the perspective of equity and excellence maximized to assist in helping all young children, including those who are culturally and linguistically diverse, and learn the important roles of parents, teachers, and evaluators in the special education process.
+Students will review current research and study key issues in special education including accountability, the over-representation of minorities, teacher shortages, the rise in autism, challenges in assessing and providing appropriate services to linguistically and culturally diverse young learners, and meeting the special education challenges in urban classrooms.

 Students will explore child development of children from 6 -11 years old from both a theoretical and practical perspective.
 They will explore the growth of typical and delayed development across all developmental domains analyzing risk factors, including those heightened in urban environments.
 Students will explore resiliency and intervention in children and how both can be maximized to assist children to grow and develop prior to adolescence.
 Students will develop classroom strategies that teachers can implement to support children reaching their potential.
 They will also analyze the impact Special Education and other interventions play in supporting students with cognitive, physical or social/emotional challenges.

 This course will examine and analyze effective literacy/reading instruction from a developmental perspective, exploring research and best practices.
 Students will analyze the work of the National Reading Panel and National Early Literacy Panel as a framework for effective, research-based literacy instruction.
 Students will explore key findings including the recommendations that all literacy programs provide systematic and explicit instruction in: phonemic awareness, phonics, fluency, vocabulary development, and comprehension.
-Students will explore the continuum of literacy skill development from a developmental perspective from pre-emergent to fluent reader and evaluate how the Common Core Learning Standards support the development of these skills.
+Students will explore the continuum of literacy skill development from a developmental perspective from pre-emergent to fluent reader and evaluate how the Next Generation-Learning Standards support the development of these skills.
 Students will apply what they have learned in class as they observe these literacy components in a classroom and reflect on those observations in ways that synthesize research/theory and practice.
 Required: 25 hours of fieldwork

 Students will examine and analyze effective planning and instructional practices for teaching all learners including students with disabilities in inclusive environments.
 They will focus on implementing standards based curriculum that includes modifications appropriate to meet individual needs.
 Students will learn how to develop IEP goals and utilize Response to Intervention strategies to support at-risk learners, students with disabilities and emergent bilinguals' progress in meeting standards.
 Students will learn teaching techniques to address the social-emotional, physical, and cognitive needs of students in diverse settings.
 Students will explore the role of technology and assistive technology in assisting students with disabilities to be successful in an inclusive environment.
 Required: 25 hours of fieldwork